nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 The :file:`dtm_uart_twowire.c` file is an implementation of the UART interface specified in the `Bluetooth Core Specification`_, Volume 6, Part F, Chapter 3.

+The :file:`dtm_hci.c` and :file:`hci_uart.c` files are an implementation of the HCI UART interface specified in the `Bluetooth Core Specification`_, Volume 4, Part A (the flow control can be configured by an overlay file).

 The default selection of UART pins is defined in :file:`zephyr/boards/arm/board_name/board_name.dts`.
 You can change the defaults using the symbols ``tx-pin`` and ``rx-pin`` in the DTS overlay file of the child image at the project level.
 The overlay files for the :ref:`nrf5340_remote_shell` child image are located in the :file:`child_image/remote_shell` directory.
+The HCI interface allows for a custom ``remote_hci`` image to be used with |nRF5340DKnoref|.

 .. note::
    On the nRF5340 development kit, the physical UART interface of the application core is used for communication with the tester device.